GSA/digitalgov.gov/content/post/2014-07-16-hot-off-the-press-18fs-api-standards.md

 date: 2014-07-16 1:00:03 -0400
-title: 'Hot off the Press\: 18F&rsquo;s API Standards'
+title: 'Hot off the Press\: 18F’sAPI Standards'
 summary: 'We recently released the first version of our API Standards&mdash;a set of recommendations and guidelines for API production.
 It is our intention that every 18F API meet these standards, to help us ensure a baseline quality and consistency across all APIs we offer now and in the future.
 These standards guide the'
 authors: [alan-delevie, eric-mill]
 categories: